 xi.
 A named fellowship is normally reserved for pre-tenured assistant professors who offer evidence of becoming outstanding scholars and teachers and seek assistance to complete major research projects.
 Fellows are appointed for one year, although they are eligible for successive appointments (but no more than two in succession).

 xii.
 Named chairs, professorships, and fellowships will carry with them annual stipends (chairs $6000; professorships $4000; fellowships $2500) derived from endowment funds that will underwrite research, travel, and other professional costs.
 Of the total stipend, academic divisions will retain $1000 in the case of chairs and $500 in the case of professorships to encourage scholarship among the faculty within the division.
 Holders of these appointments will access these funds through the Vice Provost.

 xiii.
 Assuming suitable candidates, each Seaver division will receive at least one

 chair and one professorship position.

 xiv.
 Holders of named chairs and professorships may receive a single course release annually.
-Holders of named fellowships receive no reduction in teaching “load” responsibilities, nor will chairs and professors normally be eligible for overload pay or summer teaching appointments (although with permission of the chair and dean, they may accept assignments to International Programs, off-campus programs such as the M.Div., summer research grants/contracts like SURP, or on-campus summer teaching appointments, but not more than twice in five years).
-In exceptional circumstances, however, named chairs and professors may “buy” a reduced
+Holders of named fellowships receive no reduction in teaching “load” responsibilities, nor will chairs and professors normally be eligible for overload pay or summer teaching appointments (although with permission of the divisional dean and dean, they may accept assignments to International Programs, off-campus programs such as the M.Div., summer research grants/contracts like SURP, or summer teaching appointments).

 xv.
 Holders of named chairs and professorships may not simultaneously hold the rank of “Distinguished Professor.”